IBMStreams/streamsx.documentation/docs/beamrunner/using.md

   file: beamrunner-2-install
   title: Installing
 next:
-  file: beamrunner-3-sample
+  file: io
-  title: TemperatureSample app
+  title: I/O options
 ---

 To use IBM® Streams Runner for Apache Beam, its libraries must be available to the Beam application  when the application is executed.
 Additionally, you must select a context that tells the runner how to build and submit the Beam application.
 Lastly, as with any Beam pipeline, you must specify any custom application parameters or additional runner parameters.

 ## Before you start

-After you develop your Apache Beam 2.1 application, you must package your app as a JAR file to use it with Streams Runner.
+After you develop your Apache Beam 2.4 application, you must package your app as a JAR file to use it with Streams Runner.
 For example, if you use the `jar` command, enter the following command:

 ```bash
 jar cf target.jar -C <path to class files>